thepig25/react-experiments/README.md

 * Consider a FormErrors component, for nice display of error messages.
 * Consider pouchdb or simliar, for offline storage of comments.
+* Async addComment render - emulate a slow server response and pretend success (also client val).